Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 * RMSE show great variability in-sample vs out-of-sample

 ### Discussion
 It's no surprise that R^2 is higher in-sample.
 The surprise here is RMSE.
 What's particularly interesting is that sometimes train error is higher than test error and sometimes it's the other way around.
 This is a small dataset so the skewed distribution in the target variable is having major consequences.
 A much larger dataset would still be affected but to a considerably smaller degree.
 With that in mind, you'll almost always see train errors that are higher than test error.
 If not, there's something funky going on in your data like we have here.
-It's a red flag to keep in mind when doing EDA.
+It's a red flag to keep in mind.
 Anyway, we get very different results depending on how we split the data.
 In this case, I didn't change the proportion of data that's selected, merely how it's split.
 So that's good to know.
 How you split can dramatically affect your model.
 In some cases it generalizes well and other times it doesn't.

 An obvious question you're probably asking is how do I best split my data?
 Trial and error?